Carl R. Kositzky: Later years

 Kositzky worked in the State Land Department from 1922 to 1932.
+He was appointed State Land Commissioner in 1922 and served in that role until 1927.
+He then worked as Deputy State Land Commissioner under this successor until 1932.

-He then served as a Burleigh County Deputy Sheriff from 1935 to 1939.
+He served as a Burleigh County Deputy Sheriff from 1935 to 1939.

 On January 18, 1940, Kositzky died at the age of 63 in Bismarck, North Dakota.

 Personal life

 In 1902, Kositzky married Estelle Gaskill, and they had multiple children.

 Kositzky had German ancestry.
 His family emigrated from Germany to the United States in 1871.
 His father, Gustave Kositzky, was a veteran of the Austro-Prussian War and the Franco-Prussian War.
 This military background later influenced his sons, three of whom served in World War I.